-Deadly cold blasts much of US as East Coast braces for winter 'bomb cyclone'
+Winter 'bomb cyclone' threatens East Coast, bringing temps colder than Mars

 They also forced the temporary closures of Orlando water parks and prompted authorities to open dozens of emergency shelters.

-In Pensacola, the weather turned fountains into ice sculptures and froze the top of an above-ground pool.

-"My newest daughter started to cry saying that their pool was gone!"
-Alex Vieira told CNN.

-Deep freeze in South Carolina
+Deep freeze across South Carolina

 In the Palmetto State, palm trees will likely be covered in ice and snow -- and could knock down power lines, the National Weather Service in Charleston said.